wetzel-desy/mod_want_digest/README.md

 Content-Type: text/plain
 ```

 Version 0.1 was shipped without caching and can be found under the tag `v0.1`.
-The main branch is always hosting the newest version and is hopefully stable.
+The main branch is subject to change.
+For stable versions, please download and use the newest release.

 Nota bene:
 The module does not calculate or cache digests for files that are copied directly into the directory configured to be served via webDAV.
 There is, however, the option to use a combination of `inotifywait` and a fitting script on system level to achieve that.
 If you are interested in such an implementation, please let us know.